-The 2021 Plan will become effective upon the date on which it is approved by the shareholders of the Company.
-It will continue in effect for a term of ten years from the date of the adoption of the 2021 Plan by the Board, unless terminated earlier by the administrator.
+Our Board initially approved the 2021 Plan on April 12, 2021, and the 2021 Plan became effective on June 17, 2021, which was the date that the 2021 Plan was approved by the shareholders of the Company.
+The 2021 Plan, as amended and restated, will become effective upon the date on which it is approved by the shareholders of the Company.
+The 2021 Plan will continue in effect for a term of ten years from the date of the original adoption of the 2021 Plan by the Board, unless terminated earlier by the administrator.
 In addition, the administrator will have the authority to amend, suspend, or terminate the 2021 Plan or any part of the 2021 Plan, at any time and for any reason, but such action generally may not materially impair the rights of any participant without his or her written consent.